Benchmarking Stochastic Approximation Algorithms for Fairness-Constrained Training of Deep Neural Networks: Algorithms

 \subsection{Review of methods for constrained ERM}

-We compare recent constrained optimization algorithms considering a~stochastic objective function in Table~\ref{table:algs_asm}.
+We compare recent constrained optimization algorithms considering a~stochastic objective function in \Cref{table:algs_asm}.
 We note that most of them do not consider the case of stochastic constraints.
 Among those which do consider stochastic constraints, only three admit inequality constraints.
-Moreover, with the exception of \cite{HuaLin2023}, all the algorithms in Table~\ref{table:algs_asm} assume $F$ to be at least $\C^1$, which makes addressing the challenge of nonsmoothness of $F$ infeasible.
-The recent paper \cite{DacDruKakLee2018} leads us to the conclusion that assuming the objective and constraint functions to be tame and locally Lipschitz is a~suitable requirement for solving \eqref{eq:pbopt} with theoretical guarantees of convergence.
+Moreover, with the exception of \citet{HuaLin2023}, all the algorithms in \Cref{table:algs_asm} assume $F$ to be at least $\C^1$, which makes addressing the challenge of nonsmoothness of $F$ infeasible. \Citet{DacDruKakLee2018} leads us to conclude that assuming the objective and constraint functions to be tame and locally Lipschitz is a~suitable requirement for solving \eqref{eq:pbopt} with theoretical guarantees of convergence.
 At this point, however, no such algorithm exists, to the best of our knowledge.